 Zhang, C. (2017).
 Mobile borders and turbulent mobilities: mapping the geopolitics of the Channel Tunnel.
 Geopolitics.
 DOI: 10.1080 / 14650045.2017.1379994.

 Zhang, C. and Lillie, N. (2015).
 Industrial citizenship, cosmopolitanism and European integration.
 European Journal of Social Theory 18 (1): 93-111.

 Zhang, C. (2014).
 Situated interpretations of nationalism, imperialism, and cosmopolitanism: revisiting the writings of Liang in the encounter between worlds.
 Journal of Historical Sociology 27 (3): 343-360.

 Zhang, C. (2008).
 [Collective violence during the early period of the Cultural Revolution] 文革初期的集體暴力, Twenty-first Century 二十一世紀, Hong Kong: Chinese University of Hong Kong Press, no.110, 11-20.

-Zhang, C. (forthcoming).
-Social citizenship and free movement: towards a politically constructed conception of solidarity, in Helle Krunke, Ian Manners and Hanne Petersen (ed.)
-Transnational Solidarity: Concepts, Challenges and Opportunities (Cambridge University Press). [pdf]
+Zhang, C. (2020).
+Social citizenship and free movement: towards a politically constructed conception of solidarity across borders, in Helle Krunke, Hanne Petersen and Ian Manners (ed.)
+Transnational Solidarity: Concepts, Challenges and Opportunities (Cambridge: Cambridge University Press), 327-349. [pdf]